 Pros of being a freelance CAD designer

 You can decide for the most part when you work.
 You can choose to take breaks between projects, to only be available on certain days, or to be unavailable after 3 PM so you can pick up the kids at school.
 You can spell out in your terms and conditions when you will be working in an office building or choose those times when you are freelancing.
 Either way, you have more flexibility in when and where to work.

 When you put up your rates, you decide how much they are.
 Every client who agrees to use your service is agreeing to that price.
 If you have always felt underpaid by your job, this can be a liberating experience.

 ☑ You decide who you work with

 Most of us have that one coworker we can’t stand to be around.
-At the very least if you end up working with a client who is unbearable, you can finish the project and never accept more work from them again.
+At the very least, if you end up working with an unbearable client, you can finish the project and never accept more work from them again.
 This possibility is a big relief if you’ve ever suffered from workplace bullying.

 Cons of being a freelance CAD Designer

 Unfortunately, the big trade-off for being able to pick your own hours and clients is that there is no guarantee that you’ll get either.
 Not knowing whether you’ll be able to pay the bills next week can be a harrowing part of freelancing until you start getting steady work.